pleiszenburg/zugbruecke/README.rst

 - **DO NOT** run it on any system directly exposed to the internet!
 Have a firewall on at all times!
 - **DO NOT** run untrusted code (or DLLs)!
-- **DO NOT** use pycrosscall for any security related tasks such as encryption, decryption, authentication and handling of key or passwords!
+- **DO NOT** use pycrosscall for any security related tasks such as encryption, decryption, authentication and handling of keys or passwords!
 - **DO NOT** run it with root / super users privileges!

 The following problems also directly apply to pycrosscall: